-We fight child malnutrition by providing nutritious school lunches daily to 1150 indigenous Guatemalan school children.
+We fight child malnutrition by providing nutritious school lunches daily to over 1,200 indigenous Guatemalan school children.
 The lunches help the children to stay healthy, focus better and remain in school.